HKDngIT/HKDngIT/README.md

 # Done tasks or projects
 - [x] Switching OS on old Laptop from Windows 8 into Linux for future use(I used Pop!OS)
-- [x] A simple HTML site with the experience gained from microsoft learn modules(see below in section *Other profiles*).
+- [x] A simple HTML site(+CSS & Javascript) with the experience gained from microsoft learn modules(see below in section *Other profiles*).
 The link to the website is https://hkdngit.github.io/OwnWebsite/
 - [x] Using GITHUB PAGE to publish that site

 # Other profiles